-A. Occidental's Writing Requirements
+4A.
+Introduction to Occidental's Writing Requirements

-(From the 2022-2023 College Catalog)
+(Excerpted from the 2023-2024 College Catalog)

 At Occidental College, we believe that regardless of the specific academic path students choose, it is necessary to be able to write well.
 To encourage academic excellence-one of the cornerstones of Occidental's mission-across disciplines, we have a Two-Stage Writing Proficiency requirement of all students.
 The writing requirements provide students with opportunities to improve both their writing processes and products, as they gain knowledge of writing as part of a liberal arts education and within a specific discipline.
 Completion of this Two-Stage Writing Proficiency requirement is a college degree requirement.